de-vri-es/weechat-autosort/README.md

 They can be used in the main sort rules as variables.
 For example, a helper variable named `foo` can be accessed in a main rule with the string `${foo}`.

-## Replacing substrings
-There is no default method for replacing text inside eval expressions.
-However, autosort adds a `replace` info hook that can be used inside eval expressions: `${info:autosort_replace,from,to,text}`.
-For example, `${info:autosort_replace,#,,${buffer.name}}` will evaluate to the buffer name with all hash signs stripped.
-You can escape commas and backslashes inside the arguments by prefixing them with a backslash.

 ## Automatic or manual sorting
 By default, autosort will automatically sort your buffer list whenever a buffer is opened, merged, unmerged or renamed.
 This should keep your buffers sorted in almost all situations.